Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 Only the bom is versioned above.
 The components versions are defined in the bom's pom file.

-The template and TemplateApp modules are for bootstrapping new modules and will be removed when there are more modules.
+The template and TemplateApp modules are for bootstrapping new modules.

+Please see the [package structure](doc/general/developer_setup.md#package-structure) documentation for more details.

 ## Requirements

+Please see the [developer setup](doc/general/developer_setup.md) for a complete description of requirements
 * ArcGIS Maps SDK for Kotlin
   See [this guide](https://developers.arcgis.com/kotlin/install-and-set-up/) for complete instructions and other options for installing the SDK.
+* Android SDK 33
+* JDK 17

 ## Issues